 In most cases, yes.
-Courts award punitive damages when the plaintiff behaved maliciously rather than simply negligently, and intentional violence qualifies as malicious behavior.
+Courts award punitive damages when the defendant behaved maliciously rather than simply negligently, and intentional violence qualifies as malicious behavior.

-Note that there is a limit to the amount of punitive damages a person may recover in a Nevada personal injury case.
+Note that there is a limit to the amount of punitive damages you may recover in a Nevada personal injury case.
 Punitive damages caps in Nevada are:

 - Three times (3) compensatory damages if the amount is $100,000 or more.4

-Victims of bouncer violence in Nevada can typically sue the following people and entities:
+As a victim of bouncer violence in Nevada, you can typically sue the following people and entities:

-- The bouncer(s) who actually caused the victim’s injuries;
+- The bouncer(s) who actually caused your injuries;

 - The security guard company that employs the bouncer;